Seventies SoHo: Duncan Hannah Takes Us Back

 Painter and Twentieth-Century Boy author Duncan Hannah looks back at ’70s New York—the emerging SoHo art scene, and the people who shaped it.

 In the 45 years I have lived in NYC, perhaps no other neighborhood’s personality has changed as much as SoHo’s.
 I moved there in the fall of 1973 to attend Parsons School of Design, having just turned 21.
-(These years are chronicled in my diaries, Twentieth Century Boy, published by Vintage Books this month.)
+(These years are chronicled in my diaries, Twentieth Century Boy, published by Vintage Books.)
 My first residence was the towering art-deco One Fifth Avenue, on Eighth Street, which was then used for student housing.
 My ninth-floor windows looked south over Washington Square Park, with the brand-new World Trade Center looming in the distance like twin phosphorescent robots.
 I was thrilled to be in Greenwich Village.

 I remember one day in particular in 1974.
 There was a huge blizzard, and the city had ground to a halt.
 No cars, no pedestrians.
 I needed art supplies.
 Being a hearty Minnesotan, I decided to bundle up and walk down Mercer to the red-and-white checked Pearl Paint on Canal.
 I began my wintry journey, lighting a joint on the way to enhance the fairy tale aspect of a deserted city.
 The city was silent, muffled by snow, enchanted.
 The old industrial streets smelled of spices because SoHo was still a hub for imports and exports.
 It felt mysterious, the kind of exotic backwater where Sherlock Holmes might sniff out a criminal mastermind.
 Passing the fire escapes, the loading docks, the water towers, the rust, the cast-iron cornices, the chipped industrial paint—it was easy to imagine I was in the 19th century, as there were few sensory giveaways that this was indeed 1974.
 No boutiques, banks, drug stores.
 Parked cars hid under heaps of snow.
 I didn’t pass a soul.
 Once inside the warmth of Pearl Paint, I wandered the four floors mesmerized by the Day-Glo grease pencils, the small bottles of colored dye, the Japanese brushes, the stencil sets, the sweet-smelling bricks of Plasticine.
 I gave myself permission to get anything that caught my eye and loaded up, hoping for miracles back in my studio.